shollinger/abstractions-decoupling/README.md

 # Decoupling

-bq.
 Elements are coupled if a change in one forces a change in the other.
 For example, if two classes inherit from a common parent, then a change in one class might require a change in the other.
 Think of a combo audio system: It’s tightly coupled because if we want to change from analog to digital radio, we must rebuild the whole system.
 If we assemble a system from separates, it would have low coupling and we could just swap out the receiver.
 “Loosely” coupled features (i.e., those with low coupling) are easier to maintain.

+Some choices require you to tightly couple:

+- Programming Language
+- MVC Framework
+- Database
+- Job Queue System

+With custom code that we're writing, we want to make a point to lessen the amount of coupling between our modules.
+We'll have coupling with the libraries we use, but the way our modules interact with each other should be replaceable and modifiable with minimal touches.

 # Finding ways to decouple (when it makes sense)